-The decision to start or stop taking birth control pills is a personal one that can have a significant impact on a person’s life.
-Whether you are considering going on the pill for the first time or thinking about stopping after years of use, it is important to know what to expect.
-In this paper, we will discuss the potential effects of going on and off the pill, including changes in your menstrual cycle, hormonal fluctuations, and potential benefits and risks.
+Beginning or stopping birth control pills is a huge matter of personal decisions that may affect your life considerably.
+Whether you’re going to start using the pill for the first time or stop after using them for years, knowing what kind of change to expect will help.
+In this paper, we will discuss the potential effects of going on and off the pill, which include changes in your menstrual cycle, hormonal fluctuations, and possible benefits versus risks associated with them.

 Going On the Pill